olebole/irafdoc/doc/obsutil.pairmass.rst

   <p>
   The airmass is plotted over a specified set of hours for a given observatory.
 The observatory is specified by an identifier as given in the observatory database.
-See the help for <tt>"observatory"</tt> for more information about the database and identifiers.
+See the help for <span style="font-family: monospace;">"observatory"</span> for more information about the database and identifiers.
   </p>
   <p>